apacheignite/documentation/clustering/ssltls.md

     "h-1": "Description",
     "h-2": "Default",
     "0-0": "`setKeyAlgorithm`",
-    "0-1": "Sets key manager algorithm that will be used to create a key manager.
-Notice that in most cased default value suites well, however, on Android platform this value need to be set to `X509`.", "0-2": "`SunX509`",
+    "0-1": "Sets the key manager algorithm that will be used to create a key manager.
+Notice that in most cases the default value work well.
+However, on the Android platform, this value need to be set to `X509`.", "0-2": "`SunX509`",
     "1-0": "`setKeyStoreFilePath`",
-    "1-1": "Sets path to the key store file.
-This is a mandatory parameter since ssl context could not be initialized without key manager.", "1-2": "`N/A`",
+    "1-1": "Sets the path to the key store file.
+This is a mandatory parameter since the SSL context can not be initialized without a key manager.", "1-2": "`N/A`",
     "2-0": "`setKeyStorePassword`",
-    "2-1": "Sets key store password.",
+    "2-1": "Sets the key store password.",
     "2-2": "`N/A`",
     "3-0": "`setKeyStoreType`",
-    "3-1": "Sets key store type used in context initialization.", "3-2": "`JKS`",
+    "3-1": "Sets the key store type used in context initialization.", "3-2": "`JKS`",
     "4-0": "`setProtocol`",
-    "4-1": "Sets protocol for secure transport.",
+    "4-1": "Sets the protocol for secure transport.", "4-2": "`TLS`",
-    "4-2": "`TLS`",
     "5-0": "`setTrustStoreFilePath`",
-    "5-1": "Sets path to the trust store file.", "5-2": "`N/A`",
+    "5-1": "Sets the path to the trust store file.", "5-2": "`N/A`",
     "6-0": "`setTrustStorePassword`",
-    "6-1": "Sets trust store password.",
+    "6-1": "Sets the trust store password.",
     "6-2": "`N/A`",
     "7-0": "`setTrustStoreType`",
-    "7-1": "Sets trust store type used in context initialization.", "7-2": "`JKS`",
+    "7-1": "Sets the trust store type used in context initialization.", "7-2": "`JKS`",
     "8-0": "`setTrustManagers`",
-    "8-1": "Sets pre-configured trust managers.",
+    "8-1": "Sets the pre-configured trust managers.",
     "8-2": "'N/A`"
   },
   "cols": 3,